Employer Information

 Attend deliveries and provide resus support if required.
 (Registrar will come to first few with you).

-Community Facing Opportunities One GP post has a day a week of community placements.
-This post also covers the paediatric assessment unit 4 days a week, thereby freeing up the other STs and F2s to have days that they can use to attend clinics or community based placements such as days with health visitors, school nursing service, paediatric lifetime nursing service etc.
+Working pattern TBC Community Facing Opportunities One GP post has a day a week of community placements.
+This post also covers the paediatric assessment unit 4 days a week, thereby freeing up the other STs and F2s to have days that they can use to attend clinics or community based placements such as days with health visitors, school nursing service, paediatric lifetime nursing service etc. It is important to note that this description is a typical example of your placement and may be subject to change.

 Placement F2 Respiratory medicine